WASHINGTON — And the Oscar goes to … Pandora’s envelope!

 Creating a Most Popular Movie category (Hold up, what?)

 First, I love that they’re trimming the runtime.
-Even as someone who is obsessed with the Oscars, the broadcast always dragged way too long.
-Instead, some awards will now be presented during commercial breaks — most likely the technical categories — limiting the broadcast to the major categories.
-I suppose I’m willing to make this compromise, but only if the hardworking craftsmen receive their statues with speech highlights shown in a montage.
+Even as someone obsessed with the Oscars, the broadcast always dragged.
+Instead, some awards will now be presented during commercial breaks (i.e. technical categories), limiting the broadcast to the major categories.
+Can’t we cut the lame sketches instead?
+I suppose I’m willing to consider a compromise, but only if the hardworking craftsmen receive their statues with speech highlights shown in a montage.

 I also support moving the date earlier.
 Award season is currently way too long, creating paper champions that win Oscars simply as contrarian picks to the Golden Globes.
 I’d even take it a step further and hold it at the end of each calendar year, rewarding movies that people have actually seen throughout the year (i.e. “Get Out” in February), rather than the current cottage industry of “Oscar bait” crammed in at the end while folks are out of town for the holidays.